Configuring Logging

 Debug

-This log level is voluminous and typically requires Solace customer support to interpret.
+This log level is voluminous and typically requires us to interpret.

 When a log level is set at a given level, all log events with log level less severe than the selected level are filtered out; all log levels equally or more severe are included.
 For example, if the Error log filter level is selected, only Error and Critical events are included.
 In contrast, if Info log filter level is selected, Info, Notice, Warn, Error and Critical events are included, and the Debug level is filtered out.